Newborn infants can become infected with herpes virus during pregnancy, during labor or delivery, or after birth.

 Additional tests that may be done if the baby is very sick include:

 Herpes virus infection in infants is generally treated with antiviral medicine given through a vein (intravenous).
-The baby may need to take the medicine for several weeks.
+The baby may need to be on the medicine for several weeks.

-Infants with systemic herpes or encephalitis often do poorly, despite antiviral medications and early treatment.
+Infants with systemic herpes or encephalitis often do poorly.
+This is despite antiviral medicines and early treatment.

-In infants with skin disease, the vesicles may come back repeatedly, even after treatment is finished.
+In infants with skin disease, the vesicles may keep coming back, even after treatment is finished.

 As a result of the infection, they may have learning disabilities, and may need to be treated.